 Possibly no power to the system?
 Try resetting circuit breaker or replacing the fuse.

 Is the thermostat dirty?
 Clean it.
 (Explained below.)

 Is your thermostat faulty?
 Replace it.
 For peak energy management, invest in a

 Are the batteries dead (if applicable)?
 Replace them.
 In fact, when doing any of this maintenance, go ahead and replace them.
 Nothing is worse than them failing in the middle of the night with no extras hanging about.

 The Temperature Either Doesnt Reach or Exceeds the Setting

-Is the thermostat out of level?
+Is your thermostat out of level?
 Use a level to re-level it.